Skills

 Documentation Sync Skill

-This docs site includes sync-openagent-docs, a project skill for keeping content aligned with upstream code-yeongyu/oh-my-openagent.
+This docs site ships sync-openagent-docs, a project skill for keeping content aligned with upstream code-yeongyu/oh-my-openagent.

 It tells future agents to: